Tour of Albania: History

-The first ever race was held in September 1925, covering a distance of 1,300 kilometers.
-It was considered the earliest official sporting event of its kind in the country, at the time.

-Each city along the route hosted a ceremonial welcome, with local municipalities and prefectures providing lodging, meals and medical care.
+The first edition of the Tour of Albania was organized on August 25, 1925 and covered a distance of 1,300 kilometers.
+On the inaugural race, local municipalities and prefectures along the route hosted a ceremonial welcome, providing the cyclists with lodging, meals and medical assistance.
 It became customary for the top three cyclists in each stage to receive special gifts in recognition of their performance.

 Albanian stamp commemorating the sport of cycling at the 1972 Olympic games in Munich, West Germany.